Content code

 Corps

-Diffusion is the process by which a substance mixes with one or more other substances through the movement of its constituent particles.
+Diffusion is the process by which a substance mixes with one or more other substances through the movement of its particles.

 Corps